ThomasDickmann/Irrigation_System/README.md

 # Irrigation System
-Homemade irrigation system using the arduino platform and custom made circuits
+Homemade irrigation system using the arduino platform a custom made PCB